Pre-thermalized Gravitational Waves: Conclusions

 We systematically analyze each channel and determine the resulting GW spectrum by solving the Boltzmann equation at the graviton phase-space distribution level.
 This approach, which has not been previously applied in this context, provides a robust framework that reproduces known results for inflaton-inflaton annihilation and graviton Bremsstrahlung.
 More notably, we find that the third channel (that is, the reheaton-catalyzed inflaton-to-graviton conversion) leads to a significantly larger amplitude of the GW signal because of the abundance of hard, {\it non-thermal} reheatons in the initial state.
 Our main results, summarized in Figs.~\ref{fig:GWall} and~\ref{fig:GWall-10}, compare the contributions of different GW production mechanisms.
 Interestingly, in scenarios with a low inflaton mass ($m_\phi \lesssim 10^7$~GeV), the GW spectrum could lie within the sensitivity range of future experiments such as the Einstein Telescope (ET), Cosmic Explorer (CE), Big Bang Observer (BBO), and ultimate DECIGO (uDECIGO).

 In summary, we have identified a novel perturbative source of GWs arising during the pre-thermalization phase of cosmic reheating.
 The resulting GW signal could be probed by future experiments.

 \acknowledgments NB acknowledges the Institute of High Energy Physics and the Chinese Academy of Sciences for their hospitality.
 NB received funding from the grants PID2023-151418NB-I00 funded by MCIU/AEI/10.13039 /501100011033/ FEDER and PID2022-139841NB-I00 of MICIU/AEI/10.13039/501100011033 and FEDER, UE.
 The work of XJX is supported in part by the National Natural Science Foundation of China (NSFC) under grant No.~12141501 and also by the CAS Project for Young Scientists in Basic Research (YSBR-099).
 YX has received support from the Cluster of Excellence ``Precision Physics, Fundamental Interactions, and Structure of Matter'' (PRISMA$^+$ EXC 2118/1) funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) within the German Excellence Strategy (Project No. 390831469).
+This work was performed in part at Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452.